hhvm/user-documentation/hack/07-lambdas/02-design.md

 ## Annotating lambdas

 Lambdas are equivalent to `Closures`, but you cannot typehint them as one.
-However you can annotate  as `(function(parametertypes): returntype)` to provide type information.
+However you can annotate  them as `(function(parametertypes): returntype)` to provide type information.
 The more type information you have, the more errors you can catch early.

 @@ design-examples/annotation.php @@

 ## Syntax

 Most of the time you need parenthesis around the arguments.
 However if there is only one untyped argument with no default value and your lambda has no return typehint, you may omit the parenthesis.
-See [examples](link to examples) for more information about this.
+See [examples](03-examples.md) for more information about this.

 The `==>` operator has low precedence compared with other operators.
 This is convenient because it allows lambdas to have a complex body without the need of parenthesis.
 Furthermore, the operator is right associative and can be chained.